 These maple candied Brussels sprouts contain minimal ingredients (and no bacon!), which makes them an easy, healthy side dish to whip up!

-Savory maple: For a more savory flavor, mix in 1-2 tablespoons of balsamic vinegar and garlic powder into the maple syrup before tossing the Brussels sprouts.
+Savory maple: For a more savory flavor, mix in 1-2 tablespoons of balsamic vinegar and garlic powder into the maple syrup before tossing the sprouts.
+This makes the dish more like caramelized Brussels sprouts.

-Deliciously cheesy: Toss them in parmesan cheese or nutritional yeast if you can't have dairy.
+Deliciously cheesy: Toss them in parmesan cheese or nutritional yeast if you can't have dairy (check out more easy dairy-free swaps).

 Spicy: Add a bit of red pepper flakes to the Brussels either before or after cooking for a pop of heat.